-- Occupance of the configure and position a mobile crane. - Lift and place regular loads. - Prepare mobile crane for road travel mode, and complete documentation.
+- Onfigure and position a mobile crane.

+- Lift and place regular loads.

+- Prepare mobile crane for road travel mode, and complete documentation.

 To complete this unit standard, evidence is required of a minimum of 40 verified lifts (slinging and directing of load) with at least 6 variations of lifting operations (site, crane, loads, and communications methods).
 At least 2 irregular loads, including one in which centre of gravity is offset, must be observed by the assessor.